A guide to business energy meter installations

 Single rate meters monitor your energy usage at a single, flat rate, making them the most popular type of business energy meter, particularly for those that mostly operate during the peak consumption hours between 8am and 10pm.

-Standard meter - The most common type of meter, standard meters use one unit rate when measuring your energy consumption, so the cost is the same for every unit, and require you to manually send meter readings to your supplier.
-If not, you’ll be placed on estimated billing and could find yourself overpaying or underpaying for energy.
+- Standard meter - The most common type of meter, standard meters use one unit rate when measuring your energy consumption, so the cost is the same for every unit, and require you to manually send meter readings to your supplier.
+If not, you’ll be placed on estimated billing and could find yourself overpaying or underpaying for business energy.

 Two-rate meters charge two separate rates, depending upon the time of day, with the cheaper unit rates usually charged during off-peak hours, and a more expensive rate for peak hours.